Convergence of large population games to mean field games with interaction through the controls: Introduction

-Regarding the limit theory for the optimal control of McKean-Vlasov dynamics, this line of work was initiated by \citet{MR3654119} and recently extended by \citet{Dje-Poss-Tan20} to the case of interactions through the controls as we do here.
-Again, these two papers are based on the theory of relaxed controls.
-While the setting of \cite{Dje-Poss-Tan20} is more general than ours, we believe that our proof makes the result a little more accessible to researchers without extensive knowledge of the theory of relaxed controls.
-In addition, we do not obtain only convergence of the value function or of the laws of the optimal state processes, but convergence of the optimal controls and we do not need to worry about equivalence of weak, strong and relaxed formulations of the control problem.
 Beyond its methodological aspects, our paper contributes to the large population game and the mean field game literature by its analysis of games with control interactions.
 Mean field games with such interactions are sometimes referred to as ``extended MFG'' or ``MFG of controls'' and have been introduced by~\citet{MR3160525,MR3489048}.
 Interaction through the controls' distribution is particularly relevant in economics and finance, see e.g.~\cite{MR3359708,MR3755719,MR3805247} and~\cite[Section 3.3.1]{MR3195844} (see also~\cite[Sections 1.3.2 and 4.7.1]{MR3752669}).
 Some aspects of the PDE approach and the probabilistic approach to such games have been treated respectively in~\cite{MR3941633,BonnansHadikhanlooPfeiffer2019,Kobeissi2019} and in~\cite{MR3325272}.
-As in many fields, linear-quadratic models are particularly appealing due to their tractability, see e.g.~\cite{alasseur2017extended,MR3575612} for applications to energy production.
-We will also use linear-quadratic models to illustrate the main ideas behind our convergence results.
+Note also that this paper focuses on \emph{open--loop} equilibria.
+The convergence problem for \emph{closed--loop} equilibria is considered by \cite{LackerAAP,cardaliaguet2019master} using very different methods.
+Furthermore, let us finally point out that the method developed in this paper also apply to non-cooperative games and the results have natural PDE interpretation.
+These connections are presented in details in the ArXiv version of the paper \cite{pontryagin21}.